cloudmaven/documentation/pages/cc/cc_network.md

 ---

 ## Introduction
-This page documents network connection details and benchmarks between our parent organization and public cloud vendors.
+This page documents network connection process, speed, details and benchmarks between our parent organization and public cloud vendors.
+That is: If you are a Researcher at UW and you need speed to connect to the cloud:
+Start here.

 ## Links